5 Ways to Make Your Home Feel Safe in Times of Crisis

 4) Show Them Information is Powerful

 During times of extreme stress, there is lots of misinformation to be found.
 Information can be powerful — as long as it’s credible.
-Use time at home together as a chance to teach your tweens and teens the importance of having useful information.
+Teach your tweens and teens the importance of having useful information.
 Ginsburg suggests being direct in finding out what’s accurate by saying, “Let’s go to a source that we know we can trust.”
-If you’re trying to keep your home a safe haven, unplug and commit to only checking-in a few times a day with credible sources.
+If you’re trying to keep your home a safe haven, unplug and commit to only checking-in as needed with credible sources, rather than leaving stressful news channels on throughout the day.

 5) Get Back to the Basics Together